コンテンツへスキップ

 AuthorizeYesString - AddressAccountIDThe account being granted permissions, also called the delegate.

 If a Delegate ledger entry does not exist to record the granted permissions, this transaction creates one.
 If it already exists, the transaction updates the set of permissions to match the list in the transaction: any permissions not listed are revoked.
 If all permissions are revoked, the transaction deletes the Delegate ledger entry.
+An empty Permissions list is only valid for deleting an existing Delegate ledger entry; if no such entry exists, the transaction fails with tecNO_ENTRY.

 Tip